Guidelines for Preparing Keck Proposals

 1.0 Scientific Justification

 Attach a clear, up-to-date discussion of the scientiﬁc goals of the proposed observations, including what new science will be learned, its overall astrophysical signiﬁcance, and how it relates to past work in the ﬁeld.
 Prose text should be limited to two pages, with up to two additional pages for ﬁgures and references.
 Up to one additional page describing progress on this project to date (including existing and planned publications) should be included if this is a resubmission.
+The TAC is instructed not to read any proposal text beyond these page limits.

 2.0 Technical Remarks (2 pages max)